-We are going to take a “brake” from talking about your vehicle’s primary braking system and take a moment to check out the secondary braking system.
+Brakes are important, aren’t they?
+Will you risk driving your car knowing that it might not stop when you want it to?
+Now you understand.
+However, other than the braking systems like disc brakes or drum brakes, there’s another kind of brake that often goes unnoticed when we talk about car maintenance.
+Let’s take a “brake” from talking about your vehicle’s primary braking system and take a moment to check out the secondary braking system.
+This is the ‘hand brake’, more technically called the emergency brake.
+These brakes are applied when the car is parked, so that it does not move on its own or on a slope.
 You’ve likely heard it referred to the emergency brake (e-brake), parking brake, and hand brake.
-For the purposes of this article we are going to call this the emergency brake, but all of the aforementioned terms are correct.
+For the purposes of this article, we are going to call this the emergency brake, but all of the aforementioned terms are correct.
 This article will help you understand what the emergency brake is, how to use it properly, and why it should not be overlooked during brake maintenance.

 Depending on what type of vehicle you have you may find your emergency brake action in a few different places.
-A center lever between the front seats is common on many smaller vehicles (pictured).
+A center lever between the front seats, next to the gear stick shift, is common on many smaller vehicles (pictured).
 A pedal on the far left side of the primary brake pedal is also common in many vehicles.
 Electric brakes are becoming more common these days as well.
-These are usually button operated and located somewhere on the center console.
+These are usually button-operated and located somewhere on the center console.
 Some older vehicles may have a lever somewhere by the steering column under the instrument panel.

 The emergency brake is completely independent of the vehicle’s primary hydraulic braking system.
-This mechanism is usually made up of cables underneath the vehicle that extend to spring operated levers at the rear brakes.
-Some vehicles use separate brake shoes for the emergency brakes while others connect to the rear brake calipers.
+This mechanism is usually made up of cables underneath the vehicle that extend to spring-operated levers at the rear brakes.
+Some vehicles use separate brake shoes for emergency brakes while others connect to the rear brake callipers.
 Electric emergency brakes engage via motors at the rear wheels instead of the cable mechanism.
 Fully engaging the emergency brake locks the rear wheels only.

 Now that we know why it is often called a parking brake, let’s look at why it is also an emergency brake.
 As mentioned before, it is completely separate from the primary hydraulic braking system.
 If the primary braking system were to fail for any reason the emergency brake can be used to bring the vehicle to a stop.
 The emergency brake only activates at the rear wheels and is not as forgiving as the primary brakes.
 It is important to only use when needed and to apply slowly if the vehicle is moving.